-When you list an item on eBay, you have to include at least one photo in your listing, but we recommend including more to help increase your chances of a successful sale.
-Please see our full policy guidelines below for more details on our requirements for pictures that are included in listings.
+When you list an item or create a new product on eBay, you have to include at least one photo, but we recommend including more to help increase your chances of a successful sale.
+Please see our full policy guidelines below for more details on our requirements for pictures that are included in listings and products.

 Frequently Asked Questions